 A board-certified naturopathic doctor is a healthcare practitioner who has completed an accredited naturopathic medical program and passed a national board exam.
 To become board-certified, naturopathic doctors must also complete continuing education credits and maintain their licenses in good standing.

-Board-certified naturopathic doctors are trained to provide a wide range of healthcare services.
+Board-certified naturopathic doctors are trained to provide a wide range of natural healthcare services.
 These services include primary care, disease prevention, and treating acute and chronic conditions.
-They may work in private practices, hospitals, or other healthcare settings, collaborating with other healthcare professionals to provide comprehensive care for their patients.
+They may work in private practices, hospitals, or other healthcare settings, collaborating with other healthcare professionals to provide comprehensive care for their patients without using drugs.

 What Does a Board-Certified Naturopathic Doctor Do?